Medicine (MD/DO/MD-PhD)

 Osteopathic physicians receive the same medical training as their allopathic (M.D.) counterparts, plus an additional 200 hours of osteopathic manipulative medicine (OMM) – a hands-on therapy that is used to diagnose and treat illness and injury.

-(source: Become and Osteopathic Physician)
+(source: Become an Osteopathic Physician)

 MD-PhD programs provide training in both medicine and research.
 MD-PhD trainees prepare for careers in which they will spend most of their time doing research, not only taking care of patients – “bench to bedside.”
 MD-PhD graduates often become faculty members at medical schools, universities, and research institutes.